lrnrdr/Prediction-of-Product-Sales/README.md

 ## Visual #1
 ![Frequency Of Item Type](https://github.com/lrnrdr/Prediction-of-Product-Sales/assets/138408700/98c91427-e395-4a8b-922e-831d2b8edcea)

-- From this graph, we can see that the Item_Type "Fruits and Vegetables" has the highest frequency sold, followed by the "Snack Foods" which are the next highest, as they are both around 14% .
-I would say that they are both crucial in increasing sales.
+- From this graph, we can see that the Item_Type "Fruits and Vegetables" has the highest frequency sold, followed by the "Snack Foods" and "Household Goods" which are the next highest, as they are both around 14% .

 ## Visual #2